zevaverbach/transcript_interface_front_end/src/NOW.md

-1. Undo
+1. move highlight to nearby word on undo/redo
-2. bind semicolon to play/windback
+2. don't render paragraphs on every state change